-- Ensure there is access to fresh drinking water at all times. - Offer a quiet space to work, if necessary. - Discuss the effects of a healthy balanced diet on improving symptoms. - Allow staff members time to take a break if they experience a headache. - For teaching staff, ensure the staff member has support from other staff who can lead the class should the staff member need to take a break. - Allow staff members to be considered for flexible working, in line with the Flexible Working Policy.
+- Ensure there is access to fresh drinking water at all times. - Offer a quiet space to work, if necessary. - Ensure there is adequate supply of headache medication, e.g. ibuprofen, in the school office. - Discuss the effects of a healthy balanced diet on improving symptoms. - Allow staff members time to take a break if they experience a headache. - For teaching staff, ensure the staff member has support from other staff who can lead the class should the staff member need to take a break. - Allow staff members to be considered for flexible working, in line with the Flexible Working Policy.